basicsbeauty/tiptap/README.md

 TipTap is a tip calculator application for iOS.

-Submitted by: Siva Satish (bvssiva@yahoo.com, github: basicsbeauty)
+Submitted by: Siva Satish

-Time spent: 6 hours spent in total
+Time spent: 10 hours spent in total

 ## User Stories